 Generally, recovering data from your broken Android phone is your first priority.
 Don’t worry it’s a matter of a click to make that happen.
 But, what if your phone has a black screen and a disabled USB debugging?
 Relax, you can still enable USB debugging on Android with a black screen to extract your data.

 So, how to enable USB debugging on android with black screen?
-In this article, we’ve compiled three methods that’ll help you to recover your data even if the screen is black.
+In this article, we’ve compiled three methods that’ll help you to recover your data even if the screen is black or broken.

 Not only can you extract the data using these methods but also save them on your PC for later use.
 Moreover, the methods are simple and you can recover your data within no time.
 Also, there’ll be a FAQ session.
 This session will clear most of your confusion.
 So, let’s get into details.

 What Is USB Debugging?